kjchiyon/glutrumble/README.md

 # GLUT RUMBLE

-Small 3D pokemon-like battle game made using C++, OpenGL(GLUT) and Blender.
+Small 3D pokemon-like battle game made using C++, OpenGL(freeGLUT) and Blender.

 Academic project from the 2025 course TCG Computer Graphics by team "Affectionate".